Family Encyclopedia >> Food

 Preparation:

-Finely chop the ham with the milk caps and parsley.
-When the caps are nicely browned, remove them from the pan and replace them with the mince.
-Stir.
-Let cook for 2 minutes.
-Sprinkle with flour, moisten with the Tursan, salt and pepper.
-Stir for 2 minutes.
-Add the broth, then the milk caps and cook gently for 20 minutes.
+• Finely chop the ham with some milk caps and parsley.
+Once the caps are nicely browned, remove them from the pan and add the mince.
+Stir and cook for 2 minutes.